JeffreySarnoff/DatesPlus.jl/README.md

 # DatesPlus.jl
-Experimental Dates stdlib to support TimesDates.jl v2
+Experimental variant of the `Dates` stdlib that supports version 2 of TimesDates.jl

 ----